nexodus-io/nexodus/ops/ansible/README.md

 ansible-playbook -vv ./deploy.yml
 ```

-- Once the nodes are finished provisioning, ssh to the `hubRouterNode` from the ansible inventory and run the validation test that verifies connectivity across VPCs.
+- Once the nodes are finished provisioning, ssh to the `relayNode` from the ansible inventory and run the validation test that verifies connectivity across VPCs.

 ```shell
 ssh -i <key_name>.pem ubuntu@<ip_from_inventory>